 The panels are located at the rear of the house, because we’re in the UK (facing roughly SE 138 °).
 The two 5.8kW batteries are located in a utility room, so they shouldn’t get too hot or too cold.

-However, now that we’re in winter the solar production has been reduced.
-To compensate, we’ve changed our electricity provider to access a six hour cheap overnight tariff (10p), which means we can recharge the batteries (peak price is 44p) run some appliances overnight.
+However, now that we’re in winter the solar production has reduced.
+To compensate, we’ve changed our electricity provider to access a six hour cheap overnight tariff (10p), which means we can recharge the batteries (peak price is 44p) and run some appliances overnight.

 We’re considering increasing the solar array to ~ 10kW) and to increase battery storage (we can add up to three batteries to our Solax hybrid inverter).